Once Upon a Time (TV series): Main settings

 During the first six seasons, the Enchanted Forest and Storybrooke, Maine are the main settings of the series.
-The Enchanted Forest is a realm within Fairy Tale Land, but the actual spread and scope of the realm is not known.
-However, they are later united during the Ogre Wars, which played a part in the formation of the War Council that is formed by Prince Charming and served as the catalysts in the backstories involving Rumplestiltskin and the Evil Queen.
+The Enchanted Forest is a realm within Fairy Tale Land, but the actual spread and scope of the realm are not known.
+However, they are later united during the Ogre Wars, which played a part in the formation of the War Council that is formed by Prince Charming and served as the catalyst in the backstories involving Rumplestiltskin and the Evil Queen.
 Several independent kingdoms are implied by an array of different rulers.
 Most of the stories detailed their earlier lives before ascension to power and being influenced by their mentors through their upbringings.
 Meanwhile, Storybrooke serves as an isolated town separated from the rest of the Land Without Magic, where the cursed inhabitants are trapped by various forces.

 During the seventh season, the New Enchanted Forest and Hyperion Heights, Seattle are the main settings.
 As a realm in New Fairy Tale Land, the New Enchanted Forest is divided into several independent kingdoms with different rulers.
-The inhabitants are in conflict with each other, most notably between Lady Tremaine, Cinderella, Drizella, a resistance led by Tiana, and the Coven of the Eight led by Mother Gothel.
+The inhabitants conflict with each other, most notably between Lady Tremaine, Cinderella, Drizella, a resistance led by Tiana, and the Coven of the Eight led by Mother Gothel.
 Most flashbacks involved events that happened before the original curse and before the latest curse that brought everyone to Hyperion Heights, where unlike Storybrooke, its cursed inhabitants are living among ordinary people.

 Expanded settings

 The series, including its Wonderland spin-off, have explored beyond the main settings to numerous realms, each based on fairy tales, literature, and folklore.
 Known realms are Fairy Tale Land, the Land Without Magic, Wonderland, the Dreamscape, the Land Without Color, the Netherworld, Neverland, Victorian England, the Land of Oz, Kansas, Asgard, 1920s England, the Heroes & Villains alternate reality, the Underworld, the Worst Place, Mount Olympus, the Land of Untold Stories, 19th Century France, the World Behind the Mirror, the Dark Realm, the Wish Realm, New Fairy Tale Land, the Edge of Realms, New Wonderland, and the Prison Realm.
-In the sixth season finale, a doorway to a realm in the Mad Hatter's hat was shown fronted with a kabuki mask and thatched-roof hut.
-In the series finale, all the realms are merged via a variation of the Dark Curse, becoming known as the United Realms.
+In the series finale, all the realms are merged via a variation of the Dark Curse, being known as the United Realms.

 Cultural references

 As a nod to the ties between the production teams of Once Upon a Time and Lost, the former show contains allusions to Lost.
-For example, many items found in the Lost series, such as Apollo candy bars, Oceanic Airlines, Ajira Airways, the TV series Exposé, and MacCutcheon Whiskey, can be seen in Once Upon a Time.
+For example, many items found in Lost, such as Apollo candy bars, Oceanic Airlines, Ajira Airways, the TV series Exposé, and the MacCutcheon whiskey, can be seen in Once Upon a Time.